This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Who Should Visit Richmond?

-History Lovers: You’ll find colonial sites, like St. John’s Church where Patrick Henry delivered his famous “Give Me Liberty or Give me Death” speech.
+American History Lovers: You’ll find colonial sites, like St. John’s Church where Patrick Henry delivered his famous “Give Me Liberty or Give me Death” speech.
 Antebellum mansions line parts of the city and plantations are just outside town.
 Civil War history is everywhere, since Richmond was the Confederate capital and numerous battles were fought nearby.

 Art Lovers: Cultural vibrancy shines in Richmond.
 The Virginia Museum of Fine Arts is world-class and street art is easy to find downtown.
 Downtown galleries and the new Institute for Contemporary Art at Virginia Commonwealth University prove the art scene is thriving.